 The point of Literary Inventions is to delight the reader.
 It is also to make the writer money.
-Generally, both of those goals are accomplished when the Literary Inventions delight the writer.
+Generally, both of those goals are accomplished when the writers himself enjoys what he is writing.

 WHO INVENTED LITERARY INVENTIONS?

-The memory of that blessed soul is lost in the mists of time.
-However, we know that for the ancient Greeks, Literary Invention made poetry what it was.
-The word "poet" actually means "maker" - inventor.
-Both fiction and verse descend from these origins, experienced similarly in many cultures.
-So we seek poetry full of Literary Invention, and fiction full of poesy.
-We also seek subject matter and themes worthy of this ancient tradition.
+We know that for the ancient Greeks, Literary Invention made poetry what it was.
+The word "poet" actually means maker or inventor; and this word was originally applied to dramatists - storytellers who composed in verse.
+Because of these origins, we still seek poetry full of invention, and fiction full of poesy.
+We also seek subject matter, structure, and themes worthy of this ancient tradition.

 WHAT MAKES THE INVENTIONS LITERARY?

 Literary Inventions occur within literary fiction and verse.
 Plenty of fiction is inventive without being literary, and there's nothing wrong with that.
 Literary fiction maintains an elegant style and a high tone.
 Literary fiction traditionally serves people with a certain degree of learning and mental cultivation.
-Such people frequently need a more intense aesthetic experience (experience of beauty) than genre fiction can provide.
+Such people frequently need a more elevated aesthetic experience than genre fiction can provide.
 Finally, literary fiction traditionally restricts its themes, inventions, and subject matter to those considered fine and noble.